PsychoLlama/GetSetGo/README.md

 # GetSetGo
-Getters and setters, terse and powerful.
+Getters and setters, but eventy.

 In javascript, the idea of listening to get/set events is a powerful one.
 Except that they're not really events.
 In order to register a listener, you